jamesdrabinsky/sentiment_analysis/Technical_Report.md

 I obtained the IMDB movie reviews dataset directly from Kaggle.
 The dataset can be found [here](https://www.kaggle.com/utathya/imdb-review-dataset).

-I also scraped 5732 (after eliminating duplicates) using the Twython, a Python wrapper for the Twitter API.
-That code can be found in this notebook <a href="Notebooks/06_tweet_scraper.ipynb">tweet scraper notebook</a>
+I also scraped 5732 tweets (after eliminating duplicates) using Twython, a Python wrapper for the Twitter API.
+That code can be found in the <a href="Notebooks/06_Tweet_Scraper.ipynb">tweet scraper notebook</a>

 ---